Eat like a horse

 Did you know Cliveden has a casual alternative to its fine dining restaurant.
 Muddy heads to the former Astor stable block for a posh nosebag.

 ASTOR GRILL, CLIVEDEN HOUSE HOTEL

-On the border of Berkshire and Buckinghamshire, Cliveden House Hotel is a palatial Italianate mansion, originally built for the Duke of Buckinghamshire’s mistress, famed as the home of the sociable Astors and the setting for the notorious Profumo affair and Meghan Markle rested her royal head here the night before her wedding to Prince Harry.
+On the border of Berkshire and Buckinghamshire, Cliveden House Hotel is a palatial Italianate mansion, originally built for the Duke of Buckinghamshire’s mistress, later home of the sociable Astors, the setting for the notorious Profumo affair and Meghan Markle rested her royal head here the night before her wedding to Prince Harry.
 If these walls could talk – rock stars, writers, royalty, politicians and show girls have partied here and a few of them have probably tried swinging from the chandeliers too.
-It’s 5 star fabulous and sweeping down the gravel drive, dodging the occasional National Trust visitor, is a pretty special moment.
-It’s one of Meghan, Duchess of Sussex’s favourite places – choosing to rest her soon-to-be royal head at Cliveden the night before her big fat Berkshire wedding to Prince Harry.
-So what’s good enough for Meg is good enough for Muddy.
+It’s 5-star fabulous and sweeping down the gravel drive, dodging the occasional National Trust visitor, is a pretty special moment.

 THE MUDDY VERDICT:

 Not for: Anyone looking for fast food.
 Everything is freshly cooked and perfection takes longer than a trip to the McDonalds.
 Marauding dogs, or children, for that matter.
-The space is pretty bijou (it’s a stables after all!) so the pretty courtyard might be a less stressful spot with fidgety young children.
+The space is bijou (it’s a stables after all!) so the pretty courtyard might be a less stressful spot with fidgety young children and your furry friends.

-££: This ain’t no local gastropub so there’s still a Cliveden premium – an Astor burger is £18 and even salads come in at £16, but the quality of the food and cooking is top notch.
+££: This ain’t no local pub so there’s still a Cliveden premium – an Astor burger is £18 and even salads come in at £16, but the quality of the food and cooking is top notch.

 The Astor Grill, Cliveden House & Spa, Cliveden Road, Taplow, Berkshire SL6 0JF.
 Tel 01628 668561